yceruto/symfony-ddd-skeleton/README.md

 ### Adding more applications to the project

+Install this bundle in your project:

+    $ composer require yceruto/ddd-maker-bundle --dev

 To create a new kernel context skeleton, run the command `bin/console make:ddd:context <CONTEXT>` in the terminal.
 This will generate the necessary files and directories for the new kernel context, allowing you to easily add new functionality to your application.